Policies

 HR

-From 1 March 2020, staff across NHSScotland have benefitted from a comprehensive set of refreshed Workforce policies which means no matter what Board you are in, the policies will be the same, and easily accessible on any device (mobile, laptop, desktop) at any time or via the HR connect portal.
+Since 1 March 2020, staff across NHSScotland have benefitted from a comprehensive set of refreshed Workforce policies which means no matter what Board you are in, the policies will be the same, and easily accessible on any device (mobile, laptop, desktop).

 The intention is for the policies to be accessible, simplified and person-centred and applied consistently across NHSScotland using NHS Scotland’s values, ensuring all staff are treated fairly.